varapp/varapp-docs/docs/src/deploy/deployment_frontend.rst

 Edit the configuration file ``app/conf/conf.js`` to specify the ``BACKEND_URL``, that all REST calls will use.
-E.g.: "`http://127.0.0.1:8000/varapp`" for the default local dev server, or "`https://varapp-demo.vital-it.ch/backend`" for our demo server (HTTPS).
+E.g.: "`http://127.0.0.1:8000/varapp`" for the default local dev server, or "`https://varapp-demo.vital-it.ch/backend`" for our demo server (HTTPS), depending on your server's specific configuration (see below for Apache).

 Apache configuration